 Ann Y.K.
 Choi immigrated to Canada from South Korea in 1975.
 She attended the University of Toronto where she studied English, Sociology, and Education.
 She is also a graduate of the Humber School for Writers, the Creative Writing Certificate Program at the University of Toronto’s School of Continuing Studies, and National University’s Master of Fine Arts program in Creative Writing.
 Published by Simon & Schuster Canada, her debut novel, Kay’s Lucky Coin Variety, was a 2016 Toronto Book Awards finalist and one of CBC Books’ “12 Best Canadian Debut Novels of 2016”.
+Her personal essays have appeared in several publications including Quill & Quire and Writer’s Digest.
+A columnist with the Global Korea Post, much of her writing touches on issues of cultural identity and promoting diverse Canadian voices.

 For over 15 years, Ann has been a teacher with the York Region District School Board (YRDSB) working primarily with English language learners, students in Special Education, and students with academic and social-emotional needs.
 She has served on many committees and groups that address equity issues and student well-being.